Bachelor of Aviation (Flying)

 - For Australian passport holders, the opportunity to become a QantasLink approved student – a fast track to consideration for airline employment

-- Australian students need to fill out an application form, available here, and attend an interview.
+- All applicants need to fill out an internal application form, available here, and attend an interview.

 UNSW Code: 3980